 What is the best rifle caliber for Nyala hunting?
 Nyala are not particularly tough animals, but they are often hunted in pretty thick brush.
 Due to this, I recommend the .308 Winchester (using premium bullets) as a minimum cartridge for Nyala hunting to make sure you hit him hard enough that he does not go far after the shot.
 The .30-06 Springfield, .300 Winchester Short Magnum, .300 Winchester Magnum, 9.3x62mm Mauser, and .375 H&H Magnum are also excellent choices for Nyala hunting.

 What is the best recommended Nyala shot placement?
 Like with Kudu, shot placement on Nyala is also very important since you probably won’t get many good shots on these elusive animals.
 Luckily, they aren’t extremely tough, and won’t go far if hit hard.
 I recommend the traditional shoulder shot on Nyala.
-When the animal is standing broadside, simply aim at the center of the shoulder, approximately one third of the way up the body (this goes for both rifle and bow hunters).
+When the animal is standing broadside, simply aim at the center of the shoulder, approximately one third of the way up the body.
 Due to their shaggy hair, it can be difficult to precisely judge exactly where the bottom of their chest is.
 When in doubt, aim slightly high, as opposed to slightly low.

 What is the average shot distance when Nyala hunting in South Africa?
 Since most of our Nyala are found in areas with relatively thick vegetation, most of our shots are at relatively close range.
 Historically, the average shot distance when Nyala hunting is around 25-100 yards.